MI-AFP/tutorials/tutorials/02_functions-types.md

 myAge = Age 20
 ```

+Here, type `String` can be replaced by `[Char]` (it is a mere synonym), so typechecking is not 'perfect' in this sense.
+In case of `newtype`, `Age` is a different type than Int and compiler will check it.

 The keyword `deriving` allows you to automatically make your data type instance of some typeclass (limited set of built-in classes) to allow some common Haskell mechanisms and functions to work with your types:

 * `Eq` - equality operators `==` and `/=`